-The Tiger Times is sent via email by the first working day of the week.
-Staff members are required to read the newsletter carefully each week before the start of the school day.
+The Jackson Staff Newsletter is published on the first working day of the week and emailed.
+Staff members are responsible to read the newsletter carefully each week before the start of the school day.
 Schedules for the week, calendar changes, important news and other critical information is included.
-The information in the Tiger Times is for staff only; students and parents should not have access to this information.
+The information in the Jackson Staff Newsletter is for staff only; students and parents should not have access to this information.
 Please keep your copies in a secure location.

-Monthly Parent Newsletter
+Jackson Streamlines Parent Newsletter